Howdy folks, it’s that time again – time for a haranguing article about audio stuff. Strap yourselves in.

 Now.
 Finally, the computer.
 Arguably the most complicated purchasing decision you will have to make.
 Some of it comes down to your choice of audio recording software.
 But there is one key thing to consider if you want to travel: portability.
 I would always recommend getting a Mac over a PC for audio recording and editing purposes, for various complex reasons outlined in my separate article dedicated to the topic, but you have to also consider which type of computer to get.

-- a decent, but not super pricey microphone (along with a mic stand and pops shield, as usual)
+- a decent, but not super pricey microphone (along with a small mic stand and pops shield, as usual)

 - a 1 or 2 track audio interface

 - a decent set of headphones (preferably), or at least earphones